Michael Pineda: 2015–2017

 Eligible for salary arbitration for the first time, Pineda and the Yankees agreed on a $2.1 million salary for the 2015 season.
 On May 10, 2015, in a win against the Baltimore Orioles, Pineda struck out a career-high 16 batters over seven innings while also walking none, breaking his previous career-high of 10 strikeouts in a single game.
 He also became the first pitcher since Johan Santana in 2007 with 16 strikeouts and no walks in a single game.
 Pineda went on the disabled list on July 30 due to a strained flexor muscle in his right forearm.
 He finished the season with a 12–10 record and a 4.37 ERA in 160 2/3 innings across 27 games started.

 In 2016, Pineda and the Yankees again agreed on a contract figure without going to arbitration.
 Pineda earned $4.3 million.
 Pineda finished the 2016 season with a 6–12 record and a career-worst 4.82 ERA.
 He made a career-high 32 starts, pitched a career-high 175 2/3 innings and recorded a career-high 207 strikeouts while walking only 53.
 He led the American League with an average of 10.6 strikeouts per nine innings pitched.
 However, he also allowed 27 home runs.

 Pineda and the Yankees agreed on a $7.4 million salary for the 2017 season, his last before qualifying for free agency.
 During the Yankees home opener against the Tampa Bay Rays on April 10, Pineda retired the first 20 batters until giving up a double to Evan Longoria.
 Pineda finished with 11 strikeouts and allowed one run in 7 2/3 innings as the Yankees won 8–1.

 On July 14, Pineda was diagnosed with a partial tear of his ulnar collateral ligament and a flexor strain in his right elbow.
+He underwent Tommy John surgery on July 18, ending his season.
 Prior to the injury, Pineda went 8–4 with a 4.39 ERA.
-He underwent Tommy John surgery on July 18, ending his season.
 He became a free agent after the season.